yb278/myApi/README.md

-# My API Project
+# A Basic REST API

-This project demonstrates how to create a simple API using Express and an Excel spreadsheet as a database.
+This project is just to make a simple REST API using Express and an Excel spreadsheet as a database.
+This will be used to learn for projects in the future.

 ## Prerequisites